shinebalance/Tensorflow-inferences-with-Azure-Custom-Vision/readme.md

 # Tensorflow inferences with Azure Custom Vision
-* prototyping image recognition inference with Azure Custom Vision (ACS) and Tensorflow
+* prototype inference for image recognition  using Azure Custom Vision (ACS) and Tensorflow
-  * ACS... because very easy to training, and can export model-file outside of cloud.
+  * ACS... because it is very easy to train, and export model-file outside of cloud.
   * Tensorflow...
 Including Tensorflow lite (to run on an Edge)

 # How to run
-## Training on ACS(Azure Custom Vision) and export tensorflow model
+## Train on ACS(Azure Custom Vision) and export tensorflow model
 * based on [Quickstart: How to build a classifier with Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier)

 ## run inference on laptop (with Tensorflow exported model)